soupslurpr/Matcha-TTS/README.md

 with precomputed durations, setting prior_loss to false, and the out_size alignment previously mentioned.

 Setting prior_loss to false means that the encoder does not have its own loss which shapes its output to the target mel spectrogram.
-Instead, it uses the same loss as the decoder.
 This results in much more efficient encoding and therefore allows significantly reducing parameter size.
-The catch is, that the model can't learn durations properly with no prior loss, but, we can train a model with prior loss, compute durations, then train again with precomputed durations without prior loss.
+The catch is, that the model can't learn durations properly with no prior_loss, but, we can train a model with prior_loss, compute durations, then train again with precomputed durations without prior_loss.

 ## Training